jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 #### IA13
 **Observation: Reactor Hooks.onEachOperator is used.**
 **Problem:** Using Reactor Hooks.onEachOperator means executing the code on every operator in the Reactor flow, for every element.
 This typically means much processing time.
+So, for example copying a context Map on every operator (for MDC propagation) is not a good idea.
 **Solution:** Just do processing when and where actually needed.
-This is also described as the manual strategy of Spring Cloud Sleuth.
+For example, for MDC propagation this is described as the manual strategy of Spring Cloud Sleuth.
 E.g. get userId from the Reactor Context when needed to log.
 **Rule name:** AvoidReactorOnEachOperator
 **See:** [context-propagation-with-project-reactor-2-the-bumpy-road-of-spring-cloud](https://spring.io/blog/2023/03/29/context-propagation-with-project-reactor-2-the-bumpy-road-of-spring-cloud/#oneachoperator-hook), and [reactor Context](https://projectreactor.io/docs/core/release/reference/#context).
 **Example:**